chevere/docs/components/Router.md

 # Router

-The Router component is in charge of handling routeables.
-[RouterInterface](../reference/Chevere/Interfaces/Router/RouterInterface.md) describes the component in charge of defining a router, which is a collection of objects implementing [RouteableInterface](../reference/Chevere/Interfaces/Router/RoutableInterface.md).
+The [Router](../reference/Chevere/Components/Router/Router.md) component is in charge of collecting [Routables](../reference/Chevere/Components/Router/Routables.md).

-The router component is built on top of [FastRoute](https://github.com/nikic/FastRoute), but with added context for the chevere realm.
+The router component is built on top of [FastRoute](https://github.com/nikic/FastRoute), but with added context for the Chevere realm which also means more strictness.

 ::: tip Learn by Example
 Check the Router [examples](https://github.com/chevere/examples/tree/master/03.Http#00router-makephp) to learn directly playing with code.